 - Follow certain brands you’ve become familiar with or trustworthy beauty bloggers.

 Have you been educating yourself on products and their ingredients?
-I’d love to hear what works for you and any interesting information you’ve discovered!
-Share with us how you’re ingredient conscious with your beauty products by tagging us on Instagram @glamandgowns, and Faviana’s Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
-Also, don’t forget to subscribe to our Youtube channel for more fun vlogs!
+We’d love to hear what works for you and any interesting information you’ve discovered!
+Share with us how you’re ingredient conscious with your beauty products by tagging us on Instagram @Faviana, Snapchat @Faviana_NY, and Twitter @FavianaNY.
+Also, check out our article about Healthy beauty, and explore our cocktail dresses collection.

 The Faviana Team